-According to various news reports, the Gibe III Dam, now under construction on the Omo River in Ethiopia, is expected to begin producing power in June of 2015.^[1] It is likely that the reservoir will start filling in early 2015^[2] during the dry season (called the "Bega"^[3]).
-This date signifies the beginning or escalation of a host of serious negative impacts that various experts believe dam operation and associated irrigation plantations will bring about, including:
+According to various news reports, the Gibe III Dam, now under construction on the Omo River in Ethiopia, is expected to begin producing power around September of 2014. ^[1] This event can occur only if the reservoir starts filling at the beginning of the wet season rains (called the "Kiremt" ^[2]), which will approximately begin during May of 2014. ^[3] This date signifies the escalation or beginning of a host of serious negative impacts that various experts believe dam operation and associated irrigation plantations will bring about, including: